VanAndelInstitute/lambdaR/README.md

 export CPATH="$CPATH:/opt/include"
 export LDFLAGS="-I/opt/lib"
 ```

 Make sure you start a new bash session before continuing, so that these environment variables are loaded.

 Finally, run `aws configure` to enter your AWS credentials so that you can push lambda layers up to AWS below.
-Note that
-the credentials you provide must be for an IAM user that has the AWSLambdaFullAccess permissions (you can actually be more granular than that, the key permission is lambda:PublishLayerVersion) and also IAMFullAccess to create roles and permissions for your Lambda functions (again, you can be more granular if you wish).
+Note that the credentials you provide must be for an [IAM user](https://console.aws.amazon.com/iam/home#/users) that has the AWSLambdaFullAccess permissions (you can actually be more granular than that, the key permission is lambda:PublishLayerVersion) and also IAMFullAccess to create roles and permissions for your Lambda functions (again, you can be more granular if you wish).
+You create a user and retrieve the user secret and key from the web console.

 ## Building The Dependencies